7 Rules for Effective Stand-Up Meetings

 A stand-up should be informal by nature, but that doesn’t mean it should be disorganized or lack focus.
 The meeting leader should help maintain structure and ensure no one goes off on a tangent.

-Most stand-ups conform to the following structure where everyone goes around sharing:
+Most stand-ups adhere to the following structure where everyone goes around sharing:

 - Progress updates